John Boyd Thacher State Park: Description

 The Indian Ladder Trail is open from early summer to mid- November, 8:00 am until sunset, weather permitting.
 All other trails are open year-round.
-It is located on the Helderberg Escarpment, one of the best fossil-bearing formations in the US.
+It is located on the Helderberg Escarpment, one of the most fossiliferous formations in the US.
 There are over 12 miles (20 km) of trails in the park including the famous Indian Ladder Trail.
-Volleyball courts, children’s play areas and numerous cooking/barbecue areas both open and covered.
+It contains volleyball courts, children’s play areas and numerous cooking and barbecue areas both open and covered.

 Nearby at Thompson's Lake, is the Emma Treadwell Thacher Nature Center, which opened in July 2001 and has permanent and occasional displays for the public to view.
 The center also offers educational programs and visitor information.

-From the top of the escarpment, which reaches 1300 ft (400 m), there are fine views of the Hudson and Mohawk Valleys as well as spectacular panoramas of the Adirondacks and Green Mountains of Vermont.
+From the top of the escarpment, which reaches 1300 ft (400 m), there are views of the Hudson and Mohawk Valleys as well as panoramas of the Adirondacks and Green Mountains of Vermont.

 History

 The history of the park area dates back around 400 years to a time when the trail now known as the Indian Ladder Trail was used by the Mohawk Iroquois Indians to reach the trading post run by the Dutch.

 It was here that in 1777, at a spot known as Tory Cave, Jacob Salsbury found refuge from settlers during the Burgoyne Invasion.

 The region is very well drained as all surface water runs into the limestone, making it an infertile area for farming.
-There are some fertile areas along the streams and Dutch settlers were brought in to the region by Patroons to whom they paid heavy rents until they freed themselves of the burden through the so-called Helderberg War (also called the Anti-Rent War) of 1839.
+There are some fertile areas along the streams.
+Dutch settlers were brought in to the region by Patroons to whom they paid heavy rents until they freed themselves of the burden through the so-called Helderberg War (also called the Anti-Rent War) of 1839.